pete4abw/lrzip-next/README.md

 lrzip - Long Range ZIP or LZMA RZIP
 ===================================

+### NEW, LZMA SDK 19.00

+Many new changes including reformatting output, filters, ASM DeCompressor and more!
+(Some of the following documentation is outdated.
+See ChangeLog and commit messages).

 A compression utility that excels at compressing large files (usually > 10-50 MB).
 Larger files and/or more free RAM means that the utility will be able to more effectively compress your files (ie: faster / smaller size), especially if the